Ultrasonic Capsaicin Extraction from Hot Chili Peppers

 Capsaicinoids are the most prominent type of phytochemicals in peppers.
 They are nonvolatile alkaloids, which are chemically acidic amides of C9–C11 branched-chain fatty acids and vanillylamine.
 Responsible for the pungent and spicy flavor in chili peppers, capsaicinoids are a popular spice ingredient.
 Besides their use as food ingredient, capsaicinoids are known for their pharmacological properties, which include their function as chemoprotectors against mutagenesis or tumorigenesis, as antimicrobials, as antioxidants, for their anticancer effect, their analgesic effects, and their effect on the neuronal responsible for pain transmission and neurogenic inflammation.
 Another common use of capsaicinoids is in topical analgesics against pain, antiarthritic and anti-inflammatory ointments and as natural inhibitor of pathogenic microorganisms

-in food industry due to their antimicrobial properties.
+In food industry, capsaicinoids are sometimes added as natural preservative due to their antimicrobial properties.

-The chili fruits of Capsicum annuum L., Capsicum frutescens L., Capsicum baccatum L., Capsicum pubescens Ruiz & Pav., and Capsicum chinense are cultivated around the word and are thereby well-known.
+The chili fruits of Capsicum annuum L., Capsicum frutescens L., Capsicum baccatum L., Capsicum pubescens Ruiz & Pav., and Capsicum chinense are cultivated around the world and are thereby well-known.